-As difficult as the changes are for adults, kids are dealing with their own feelings coupled with the emotions they pick up from their parents.
-As kids process what’s going on their lives, it’s normal for the sadness they’re feeling to come out in ways that may look very different.
+As difficult as the changes that have come with COVID are for adults, kids are dealing with their own feelings coupled with the emotions they pick up from their parents.
+As kids process what’s going on in their lives, it’s normal for the sadness they’re feeling to come out in ways that may look very different.

 Perhaps they’re protecting themselves from feelings of vulnerability and uncertainty.
 Maybe they’re not sure how to act, so their stress builds up and manifests in unexpected ways.
 It’s helpful to remember that this mixture of emotions is likely as confusing for them as it is for parents.

-Here’s a look at how some of these responses to sadness may appear:
+Here’s a look at how some of these responses to sadness and other emotions may appear:

 - I’m just going to watch tv.